WyderSevrin/Bernstein-Polynomial-Real-Root-Solver/README.md

 The information to compile are in the folder "src" (trick : use the command 'make')

-The authors of this project are WYDER Sevrin and ANQUETIN Romain (https://github.com/Mortpo *big thank you to him*).
+The authors of this project are WYDER Sevrin and ANQUETIN Romain (https://github.com/Mortpo *big thanks to him*).

 #Examples :